ceinstein/asc/README.md

 frequency as the loop.
 The theory is that these PCs will provide a good hyperplane from which to predict the future computation.

+#UBASIC

+This folder contains the code to compile the basic programs into a binary executable.
+It also contains the interpreter source code and some example factor programs.

 #Enjoy!

 If there is anything that is missing, or that should be added email me at